 1950's: Mr. du Pont continued to buy and trade land in order to consolidate into one large contiguous property.
 He bought the land on the east side of Appleton Road.
 It eventually became one of the largest private land holdings in the East.

-1960: His daughter began hunting at Fair Hill.
+1960: His cousin, Patricia du Pont, began hunting at Fair Hill.
 She preferred the British style of hunting.
 She had the Club House renovated.
 Mr. du Pont ordered the construction of the "super fence", but it was never completed because of his death.

 1965: Mr. du Pont died.
 He left behind five children.
 The house and cattle farm were rented for about nine years.